gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 For now, users will always be prompted to use the default MFA SSO connector, as configured in the cluster auth preference.

+#### OIDC ACR Values

+ACR values can be provided to an OIDC provider in an auth request to specify a specific type of authentication to perform.
+This can be useful for Teleport to specify to the IdP that MFA authentication is required.

+However, there are no common ACR values supported by all OIDC providers.
+Each provider will support its own arbitrary list of ACR values, if any at all.

+For example, Okta supports a phishing resistant (phr) acr value that would require Fido2/WebAuthn authentication to satisfy the requirement.

+Since this will vary between providers and configurations, Teleport will not use and ACR values by default, though we will document how to set `acr_values` in the OIDC connector in cases where it is useful.

+#### SAML RequestedAuthnContext

+A SAML client can provide `RequestedAuthnContext` to request a specific type of authentication.
+Similar to ACR values, the supported values vary between providers and configurations, so Teleport cannot make direct use of them.

+Once we find a SAML provider with a supported `RequestedAuthnContext` similar to Okta's phr ACR value, we may add a `requested_authn_context` field to the SAML connector resource to support it in certain configurations.

+Note: When using ADFS or JumpCloud as a SAML IdP, Teleport requires password auth by setting `PasswordProtectedTransport` as a minimum `RequestedAuthnContext`.
+This minimum will be skipped when the SAML connector is enabled for MFA only.